 - Important phone numbers/contacts in case you lose your phone, it’s damaged or out of charge

-Try Not to Run on Fumes
+Don’t Run on Fumes

 After the fire

 Only re-enter the building to assess the damage and collect any personal belongings once you’ve gotten permission from a fire officer as well as community management.
+Apartment communities like Irvine Company Apartment Communities have resident apps that make resident communications simple and immediate so you’re always in the know.

 The FEMA mobile app sends you notifications about natural disasters from the National Weather Service.